LostArtefacts/TRX/docs/trx/MIGRATING.md

    - `item.idx` no longer exists, and a handle can no longer carry extra keys of your own.
 Pass the handle itself where you used to pass the index.
-   - A handle to a killed or recycled item now raises `stale ITEM handle` when read or written, instead of silently addressing whatever item took over the slot.
+   - A handle to a killed or recycled item now raises `stale ITEM handle` when read or written, instead of silently addressing the item that took over the slot.
 Guard handles held across time with `item:is_valid()`.
    - Two handles are equal when they name the same thing, so `trx.items[0] == trx.items[0]` is now true where it used to be false - every